On bi-enriched $\infty$-categories: Introduction

-Similarly, in our framework of bi-enriched $\infty$-categories we develop many constructions of enriched $\infty$-category theory via familiar constructions of the theory of left tensored, right tensored and bitensored $\infty$-categories.
-The $\infty$-category of presheaves on a small $\infty$-category $\mC$ is the free cocompletion under small colimits \cite[Theorem 5.1.5.6.]{lurie.HTT}, the initial $\infty$-category with small colimits into which $\mC$ embeds.
-We construct enriched analoga of the free cocompletion.
-Lurie \cite[Construction 2.2.4.1.]{lurie.higheralgebra} constructs for every $\infty$-operad $\mO$ and $\mO$-operad $\mB$ an $\mO$-monoidal envelope, the initial $\mO$-monoidal $\infty$-category into which $\mB$ embeds.
-We use the free cocompletion of the $\BM$-monoidal envelope of a small $\mV,\mW$-bi-enriched $\infty$-category $\mC$, which we denote by $\mP\B\Env(\mM)$, to construct the free cocompletion under small colimits and $\mV, \mW$-bi-tensors: \begin{theorem} (Theorem \ref{unipor3}).
-Let $\mV,\mW$ be presentably monoidal $\infty$-categories and $\mC$ a small $\mV,\mW$-bi-enriched $\infty$-category.
-There is a $\mV,\mW$-enriched localization $\mP\B\Env(\mC)\to \mP_{\mV, \mW}(\mC)$ such that for every $\infty$-category $\mD$ presentably bi-tensored over $\mV,\mW$ the induced functor is an equivalence, where the left hand side is the $\infty$-category of left adjoint $\mV, \mW$-linear functors and the right hand side is the $\infty$-category of $\mV, \mW$-enriched functors. \end{theorem} Specializing $\mW$ to the $\infty$-category of spaces endowed with the cartesian structure we obtain a free cocompletion under left tensors and small colimits, which we denote by $\mP_\mV(\mC)$, and dually for right tensors by specializing $\mV$ to the $\infty$-category of spaces: we link the universal property of free cocompletion of Theorem \ref{4} to another universal property of enriched presheaves: we use Theorem \ref{1} to construct for every left $\mV$-enriched $\infty$-category an opposite right $\mV$-enriched $\infty$-category (Definition \ref{notori}, Proposition \ref{Dungo}).
-Since any closed monoidal $\infty$-category $\mV$ is canonically $\mV,\mV$-bi-enriched, by Theorem \ref{1} for any small left $\mV$-enriched $\infty$-category $\mC$ the $\infty$-category $\R\Enr_\mV(\mC^\op,\mV) $ of right $\mV$-enriched functors $\mC^\op \to \mV$ is left $\mV$-enriched.
+We link the universal property of free cocompletion of Theorem \ref{4} to another universal property of enriched presheaves: we use Theorem \ref{1} to construct for every left $\mV$-enriched $\infty$-category an opposite right $\mV$-enriched $\infty$-category (Definition \ref{notori}, Proposition \ref{Dungo}).
+Since any closed monoidal $\infty$-category $\mV$ is canonically $\mV,\mV$-bienriched, by Theorem \ref{1} for any small left $\mV$-enriched $\infty$-category $\mC$ the $\infty$-category $\R\Enr_\mV(\mC^\op,\mV) $ of right $\mV$-enriched functors $\mC^\op \to \mV$ is left $\mV$-enriched.
 This left $\mV$-enrichment satisfies the following universal property: left $\mV$-enriched functors $ \mD \to \R\Enr_\mV(\mC^\op,\mV) $ from any left $\mV$-enriched $\infty$-category $\mD$ correspond to $\mV,\mV$-enriched functors $\mD \times \mC^\op \to \mV$, where the $\mV,\mV$-bi-enrichment on the product $\mD \times \mC^\op $ is induced from the left $\mV$-enrichment on $\mD$ and the right $\mV$-enrichment on $\mC^\op.$ We link this universal property that characterizes enriched functors to the $\infty$-category of enriched presheaves with the universal property of free cocompletion that characterizes enriched functors starting at the $\infty$-category of enriched presheaves: \begin{theorem} (Theorem \ref{unitol}) Let $\mV$ be a presentably monoidal $\infty$-category and $\mC$ a small left $\mV$-enriched $\infty$-category.
 There is a left $\mV$-enriched equivalence \end{theorem}